Experienced Orlando Bankruptcy Lawyers

-Under Florida's Wage Exemption Statute, if you meet the definition of "head of family," (you pay for more than half of a dependent's living expenses) your wages cannot be garnished if your net income after deductions is less than $750 a week.
+If your net income, after deductions, is less than $750 a week your wages cannot be garnished.
 If it is more than that, your wages can only be garnished on the amount that exceeds $750, and only if you sign a written waiver agreeing to the garnishment.
 For those who do not qualify as a head of family or have not signed the waiver, garnishments are limited to 25 percent of net income.

 Florida’s Wage Exemption Statute provides broad protections for current income and accumulated savings, but it also contains certain important limitations.
 Because of the complexity of Florida’s garnishment and wage exemption laws, you should contact the Law Offices of Walter F. Benenati and speak with attorneys who have personal experience with Florida bankruptcy law.

 Are you are falling behind on your car, truck, boat, or motorcycle payments, and facing repossession?
 When you file for bankruptcy in Florida, the court will issue an automatic stay, which will forbid your creditors from contacting you or taking any actions toward debt collection, including repossessing your property, unless they get permission from the court.

 If you are not negotiating with your lender or attempting to cure your default, many Chapter 7 bankruptcy judges will grant your lender permission to repossess your car by lifting the automatic stay.
 A skilled bankruptcy attorney like Walter Benenati will help you avoid repossession and allow you to keep your valuable possessions during a Chapter 7 bankruptcy in Florida.